ex-man/GeneralInsurance_Class/Lessons/Lesson1/Support/About_shiny.md

 > `Shiny` is an R package for users who want to create web based applications in R but don't have the necessary skills.
 Using `shiny`, users can create the aplication engine in R and `shiny` takes care of web page functionality.

 ### Motivation Example
-> This is an example of interactive page based on data created in `shiny`.
+> This is an example of interactive page created in `shiny`.
 [LEGO Set Visualizer](https://gallery.shinyapps.io/lego-viz)

 -----------------